k21971/EvilHack/doc/evilhack-changelog.md

 - Cursed wand of make invisible makes target visible
 - Remove non-Knight restrictions for the Magic Mirror of Merlin
 - Prevent covetous monsters from riding other monsters
+- Remove restriction of casting targeted/area of effect spells on the plane of water